-World Day Against Child Labour 2020: Current Theme, History and Significance
+World Day Against Child Labour 2021: Current Theme, History and Significance of the day

 World Day Against Child Labour was introduced in 2002 by the International Labour Organisation.
 The day provides an opportunity and urges the need to generate an environment for children to grow and live a dignified life and also to fight against child labour throughout the world.

 Poverty is one of the main reasons for child labour because of which children are forced to left their school and opt for minimal jobs to support their parents for their livelihood.
 Moreover, some are forced into child labour by organised crime rackets.